maesoser/wan-controller/Readme.md

 - [ ] Include support for [PPPoE](https://docs.fd.io/vpp/17.10/clicmd_src_plugins_pppoe.html) uplinks
 - [ ] Include support for multiple networks and uplinks on the same hardware device

+## How to install it

+ 1. Install CentOS
+ 2. Install VPP

 # References

 [How to develop Go gRPC microservice](https://medium.com/@amsokol.com/tutorial-how-to-develop-go-grpc-microservice-with-http-rest-endpoint-middleware-kubernetes-daebb36a97e9)